-- 1. No employee, officer, agent or outside firm may participate in the preparation, selection, award, or administration of a solicitation or contract if he or she has a real or perceived conflict of interest. - 2.
-Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
+- 1. No employee, officer, agent, Board member or outside firm may participate in the preparation, selection, award, or administration of a solicitation or contract if he or she has a real or perceived conflict of interest. - 2.
+Such a conflict of interest would arise when the employee, officer, agent or Board member, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from an entity considered for a contract. - 3.
+The acceptance of gifts, money, or gratuities from any person or organization is prohibited except as provided below.
+PMGAA employees, officers, agents and Board members will be guided in interpretation of this Section by the distinction between a gift, gratuity, or favor given or received which has significant monetary value and is offered or accepted in expectation of preferential treatment, and an expression of courtesy.

-- 3. The acceptance of gifts, money, or gratuities from any person or organization is prohibited except as provided below.
-PMGAA employees, officers or agents will be guided in interpretation of this section by the distinction between a gift, gratuity, or favor given or received which has significant monetary value and is offered or accepted in expectation of preferential treatment, and an expression of courtesy. - a.
-Employees, officers or agents may not accept cash in any form. - b.
-It is recognized that employees, officers and agents must conduct a certain amount of Airport business with non-Airport employees during meals, or occasionally during entertainment events.
-An employee, officer or agent may accept items valued at or below \$50.00, such as business meals and/or entertainment tickets when, in the employee's, officer's or agent's judgment, such offers are made in the normal course of Airport business, they benefit and advance positive working relationships and PMGAA interests, they are the usual standard of the industry, and it is not appropriate to decline. - c.
+- a.
+Employees, officers, agents, or Board members may not accept cash in any form. - b.
+It is recognized that employees, officers, agents, and Board members must conduct a certain amount of Airport business with non-Airport employees during meals, or occasionally during entertainment events.
+An employee, officer, agent, or Board member may accept items valued at or below \$50.00, such as business meals and/or entertainment tickets when, in the employee's, officer's, agent's or Board member's judgment, such offers are made in the normal course of Airport business, they benefit and advance positive working relationships and PMGAA interests, they are the usual standard of the industry, and it is not appropriate to decline. - c.
+If an employee, officer, agent, or Board member is invited to participate in an event or activity that exceeds the established \$50.00 threshold, but the opportunity is determined to be in the normal course of Airport business and advances the goals of the organization, the employee shall use their best judgement in accepting the offer.
+However, no employee shall participate in such activities with a company that is actively involved with an open PMGAA procurement. - d.
 This policy is not meant to preclude the acceptance of: - (1.)
-Free attendance or participation at official or quasi-official functions such as groundbreaking, open houses, award ceremonies, banquets or similar events which the employee, officer or agent attends in the capacity as a PMGAA employee; or - (2.)
+Free attendance or participation at official or quasi-official functions such as groundbreaking, open houses, award ceremonies, banquets or similar events which the employee, officer, agent or Board member attends in the capacity as a PMGAA employee; or - (2.)
 Free meals and/or entertainment that are part of such programs or functions; - (3.)
 Gifts of nominal value such as promotional items such as calendars, note pads, and pens. - 4.
 Any contract entered into in violation of this policy is voidable or subject to cancellation at the option of the Purchasing Director.
-Employees, officers, and agents who violate PMGAA's conflict of interest policy will be subject to disciplinary action, as set forth in PMGAA's Personnel Rules.
+Employees, officers agents and Board members who violate PMGAA's conflict of interest policy will be subject to disciplinary action, as set forth in PMGAA's Personnel Rules.

-5. If an employee, officer, or agent has any questions concerning this policy or is in doubt as to what is considered appropriate, he/she is directed to contact PMGAA's Procurement Officer.
+5. If an employee, officer agent or Board member has any questions concerning this policy or is in doubt as to what is considered appropriate, he/she is directed to contact PMGAA's Procurement Officer.